Why you should attend?

-The webinar has been designed for those involved in the development and/or validation of biopharmaceutical products and processes, equipment installation and maintenance, computerized and process control systems, facilities, utilities and manufacturing processes.
-It focusses on key differences between CSV and CSA and prepares you to stay ahead of the validation curve by proactively adopting CSA concepts into your validation strategy.
-The design assumes that webinar attendees have the background and experience in Validation.
+The webinar has been designed for those involved in the development and/or validation of biopharmaceutical products and processes, equipment installation and maintenance, computerized and process control systems, facilities, and utilities and manufacturing processes.
+It focusses on the key differences between CSV and CSA and prepares you to stay ahead of the validation curve by proactively adopting CSA concepts into your validation strategy.
+The design assumes that webinar attendees have the background and experience in validation.

-- Why is CSV being obsoleted
+- Why CSV is being obsoleted

-- Key principles of Computer Systems Assurance; CSA
+- The key principles of CSA

-- What are the documentation requirements for CSA
+- Documentation requirements for CSA

 - Understand the proposed CSA approach

-- Learn how to maximize the results of your Risk assessment
+- Maximize the results of Risk Assessment

-Who will be benefited?
+Who will benefit?